sonnerberg/website/content/guide/get-started-with-regex/105_special-chars.md

 Special characters {#special_characters}
 =======================

 In regex, certain characters have a special meaning, this is what allows us to match patterns dynamically and not just fixed strings.
+One cannot assume for certain that all special characters work in all dialects of regex, but it gives a clue as to what is usually available.

-[INFO]We can use an option, -E, to avoid escaping backslashes and some other special characters.[/INFO]
+[INFO]We can use an option, -E, when we are working with `sed` to avoid escaping backslashes and some other special characters.[/INFO]

 * **.**(period): Matches any character except newline (\\n).
 Also called wildcard.